pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Localization/DistributionOfAndContributionToLanguagePacks/Index.rst

   installing extensions.

-- Allows easy sharing of translations made all over the world (thus an answer to the missing “online translation” tool and translations are made when needed and with understanding of what is translated)
+- Allows easy sharing of translations made all over the world (thus an answer to the missing "online translation" tool and translations are made when needed and with understanding of what is translated)